kseniadvorkina/OLMo_thesis/README.md

 | **F** | OLMo 1B + exact year as word | Natural language | `1776.\n\nPreface Of The Author...` |

 Each model (B–F) has corresponding training and evaluation scripts located in the `full_fine_tuning/` folder.
-Fake-temporal baselines (with irrelevant year prompts) are also included for models C–F.
+Fake-temporal baselines (with wrong year prompts) are also included for models C–F.

 Key implementation details:

-- Models **D–F** differ in the natural language prompts generated in `prepare_chunks`
+- Models **D–F** only differ in the natural language prompts generated in `prepare_chunks`
 - Model **C** requires modifying the tokenizer to add special tokens
-- Model **B** has no temporal input modifications
+- Model **B** has no explicit temporal input modifications

 ---